speac_sign_mobile.jpg

 • Waste Electrical and Electronic Equipment (WEEE) – establishes rules for treating of waste electrical and electronic equipment, to contribute to sustainable production and consumption

-• Please note that every product must be safe for the consumers according to the General Product Safety Directive (GPSR), even if it falls outside of the voltage limits specified in the Low Voltage Directive.
+• Please note that every product must be safe for the consumers according to the General Product Safety Regulation (GPSR).
+If an electric product is unsafe, and that particular aspect is not regulated by the Low Voltage Directive, then the General Product Safety Regulation applies.
+This particularly applies to electrical products outside of the voltage limits specified in the Low Voltage Directive and without radio communication.

 Mandatory labelling & warnings